-Dherendra earned his MBBS degree from M.P Shah medical college, Jamnagar, Gujarat and did his internship from Guru Gobind Singh hospital.
+Dherendra earned his MBBS degree from M.P Shah medical college, Jamnagar, Gujarat and a MD in Pharmacology from RNT Medical college.
 He has worked with Railway hospital, Ajmer giving him much needed experience in a government setup that is of immense value to Module.
 Dherendra was also engaged in critical care with Santokba Durlabhji hospital, Jaipur.
 Dherendra is a passionate advocate for out of the box solutions and sternly believes in quality of work.
 Dheru as we call him is a techie by heart and a devoted foodie.
 If not medical he would have his hands onto a brush and not a scalpel.

 Prof. Till Bachmann, Scientific Advisor-Diagnostics